 Our Early Retirement benefits provide coverage until age 65—your benefits will automatically end on the last day of the month of your 65th birthday.
 Here are some things to consider when you’re approaching your 65th birthday:

-- If you plan to continue working for an ASEBP-participating employer past the age of 65, you can choose to continue some of your benefit coverage.
+- If you plan to continue working for an ASEBP-participating employer past the age of 65 (with no break in employment), you can choose to continue some of your benefit coverage.
 See Managing Your Coverage for details.

-- Before you turn 65, you will have the option to convert your group life insurance into an individual policy with Great-West Life.
+- Before you turn 65, you'll have the option to convert your group life insurance into an individual policy with Great-West Life.
 See Life Insurance for details.

 - To ensure you still have the option to purchase coverage that meets your needs once your ASEBP coverage ends, we’ll also send you an information package from the Alberta Retired Teachers’ Association.